 This program provides students with a leadership skill set that will help student succeed within their club or in other leadership roles within the community.
 The Club Leadership Program is aimed toward teaching student leaders the fundamentals of leadership and how to apply those fundamentals to a student's involvement on campus and in the classroom.
 The program will focus on navigating leadership in college; however, the fundamentals taught in the program can be applied outside the classroom, within the workplace.

-The Collegiate Leadership Conference of Ohio (CLCO) is held each November at Columbus State Community College.
+Since 2009, the Collegiate Leadership Conference of Ohio (CLCO) is held each November at Columbus State Community College.
 The annual conference is hosted by Student Engagement and Leadership and the Student Ambassador Leadership Program.
 CLCO's objective is to reach out to college students across Ohio and teach them leadership skills that can be used in their daily lives and in their future jobs.
 It is a way to network with other college students who are just as passionate about leadership as a way of life.

 CLCO empowers the next generation of college students to develop their leadership skills, construct a professional network, and make a difference through civic and community engagement.
 Through workshops (including a special track for "First Generation" college students), keynote speakers and community service projects, the conference encourages college students to make history every day by investing themselves in the world around them and by actively participating in their own leadership evolution.